Karsten-Uy/rhythmicgroovemaster/README.md

 - Open-Source: Project files and code available for customization and expansion.

 ## Button Mappings
-A diagram of the buttons with respective note labels are below
+A diagram of the buttons with respective note labels is below.
+For proper pedal functionality, the C2 pedal needs to be attached to pin 16 and the hit-hat pedal needs to be attached to pin 14 on the Arduino Pro-Micro board.

 ![IMG_0871](https://github.com/Karsten-Uy/rhythmicgroovemaster/assets/58119515/12634ba2-9c1b-42bb-8f03-dc17c9f9dced)